Neighbourhood Planning helps communities shape development in their area. It is optional and Communities can choose whether they want one or not.

 Neighbourhood Plans must broadly match what is in the Council's Local Plan.
 This sets out our planning policies e.g. how many new homes are needed in Fareham and where they broadly should go.

 Neighbourhood Plans are often prepared by Parish or Town Councils.
 In places like Fareham, where there are none a Neighbourhood Forum can be set up to produce the Plan.
-We have so far designated one Neighbourhood Forum and Neighbourhood Area:
+You can find out more information about the progress of Neighbourhood Plans in the Borough below:

 You have stronger influence over how land is used and developed in your area.